gmoyanollc/soi-track-datatype/README.md

 The authoritative and complete work is maintained on Software Forge.mil Project [USMC - MAGTF C2](https://software.forge.mil/sf/projects/magtf_c2).

 ###TSOA Track 2.0
-The development artifacts for NIEM-conformant TSOA Track 2.0 are located at Source Code repository [soi-messaging.git/tsoa-track](https://gmoyano@svn.forge.mil/gerrit/p/soi-messaging).
+The development artifacts for NIEM-conformant TSOA Track 2.0 are located at Source Code repository *soi-messaging.git/tsoa-track*.
+The Git repository address is `https://gmoyano@svn.forge.mil/gerrit/p/soi-messaging` .

 ###SOI Track Datatype 2.0
-The initial development artifacts that deviate from NIEM NDR guidance are located at Source Code repository [SoiMessaging/TsoaInformationModel/DataFormat/soi-track-datatype](https://svn.forge.mil/svn/repos/soimessaging/TsoaInformationModel/DataFormat/soi-track-datatype).
+The initial development artifacts for SOI Track Datatype 2.0, which deviates from NIEM NDR guidance, are located at Source Code repository [SoiMessaging/TsoaInformationModel/DataFormat/soi-track-datatype](https://svn.forge.mil/svn/repos/soimessaging/TsoaInformationModel/DataFormat/soi-track-datatype).

 A subset of this work, primarily documentation, is on GitHub at [gmoyanollc/soi-track-datatype](https://github.com/gmoyanollc/soi-track-datatype).